wilczynski-jakub/recruitment-spreadsheet/README.md

 !["CANDIDATES" sheet (4)](screenshots/candidates4.png)
 <br>
 so that it's clear what actions should be taken for which people.
 The data can also be sorted by "STAGE", which will move the rejected candidates to the end.
+<br><br>
+<i>Note: it has been decided that stage colors will override the others, given that the candidates-to-recruiters allocation becomes much less important in the latter stages of recruitment.</i>

 ## Weekly availability
 When gathering a weekly time availability of candidates, e.g. via Google Forms, in such format: